Track spikes: History

 For pioneering the use of spikes, J.W.
 Foster and Sons's revolutionary running pumps appear in the book, Golden Kicks: The Shoes that changed Sport.
 The company began distributing shoes across the United Kingdom and were worn by British athletes.
 They were made famous by 100m Olympic champion Harold Abrahams (who would be immortalized in the Oscar winning film Chariots of Fire) in the 1924 Summer Olympics held in Paris.

 In 1934, American football player and coach Pop Warner recommended them for running events in his widely distributed book, "Pop" Warner's book for boys.

 Additionally, Adolf Dassler, the founder of Adidas, assisted in the development of track spikes for multiple events.
 In an effort to enhance the quality of spiked athletic footwear, he transitioned from a previous model of heavy metal spikes to attempting to utilize canvas and rubber.
 He carved them by hand and were eventually worn during the 1936 Olympics by Jesse Owens.
 People began to take notice, and Owens inherently helped popularize Dassler's design.
 Track spikes continued to gain notable recognition when Emil Zátopek, a distance runner from Czech Republic, wore them during the 1952 Olympics in Helsinki.

+In contrast to earlier eras when spikes were produced by external manufacturers—such as J.W.
+Foster & Sons in the early 1900s or the Dassler brothers in the 1920s—the landscape of athlete-influenced footwear shifted with Allyson Felix's Tokyo 2020 debut of the Saysh Spike One.
+According to media reports, she became the first track and field athlete to race and win Olympic medals in shoes branded and produced by herself.